Ciekce/MedeaCTF/README.md

 |**Name:**|*reserved*|register index 0|register index 1|register index 2|
 |---:|:---:|:---:|:---:|:---:|
 |**Size:**|*4 bits*|*4 bits*|*4 bits*|*4 bits*|

+If there are fewer than 3 register arguments, register indices are shifted right such that the least significant 4 bits of the register index word are the last register argument.

 Register indices map to registers as follows: